LauraVerde/CSFK_rule_extraction/Readme.md

 ## 📁 Dataset

-The dataset used in this repository is not publicly available.
-To obtain the dataset you must contact me.
-The project contains an exceprt of the dataset.
+The full dataset of the patients is not publicly available: to ask for more information about the dataset, contact the owner of this repository.
+This notwithstanding, the repository contains an excerpt of the dataset, used to test the code.

 ---